 The Liver Cancer Program at Smilow Cancer Hospital offers an entire spectrum of therapies for primary liver cancers, also known as hepatocellular carcinoma and choangiocarcinoma.
 The incidence of liver and bile duct cancer has more than tripled since 1980, and about 41,000 new cases are diagnosed each year in the United States.
 While the incidence is rising, new treatments and improved surgical techniques have kept mortality from the disease from increasing.
-Our team is dedicated to diagnosing liver cancer early, when treatment is optimal, and to discovering new, more effective treatment options for our patients.
+Our team is dedicated to diagnosing liver cancer early, when treatment is optimal, and to discovering new, more effective treatment options for our patients in Connecticut and beyond.

 A combination of interventional radiology and surgical techniques, including ablation therapy, liver resection, new chemotherapeutic options, and liver transplantation, are available to our patients.
 For some patients, these treatments can cure their disease.
 For patients diagnosed with early disease, liver transplantation can provide definitive cure for both the cancer and advanced liver disease that frequently accompanies a diagnosis of cancer.